 There is a common trend among the evidence revealing a decrease in athletic performance during the premenstrual phase and the beginning of menses.
-The psychological and physiological effects of dysmenorrhea (painful period) and PMS have shown a significant decrease in athletic performance in women who experience these symptoms more than others due to an increased perceived exertion.
+The psychological and physiological effects of dysmenorrhea (painful period) and PMS have shown a significant decrease in athletic performance in women who experience these symptoms more than others due to increased perceived exertion.

-Physical symptoms of PMS include –
+Physical symptoms of PMS

-- swollen/tender breasts
+- Swollen/tender breasts

-- constipation or diarrhea
+- Constipation or diarrhea

-- bloating or a gassy feeling
+- Bloating or a gassy feeling

-- headache or backache
+- Headache or backache

-- a lower tolerance for noise or light
+- Lower tolerance for noise or light

-Psychological symptoms of PMS include –
+Psychological symptoms of PMS

-- irritability or hostile behavior
+- Irritability or hostile behavior

-- sleep disruption
+- Sleep disruption

-- appetite changes
+- Appetite changes

-- difficulty concentrating
+- Difficulty concentrating

-- tension or anxiety
+- Tension or anxiety

-- depression or lack of motivation
+- Depression or lack of motivation

 Nutritional and lifestyle changes can also be made to help with PMS symptoms like ensuring an adequate intake of calories to match physiological demands of training and sport, avoiding inflammatory foods such as sugar, alcohol, gluten, and omega-6 fats, increasing the intake of anti-inflammatory foods, lowering stress levels, and increasing optimal levels of sleep.